aws-samples/support-insights-with-amazon-q/src/q_application/README.md

 2. Go to [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/home) in a [region supported by Amazon Q](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/quotas-regions.html), click on **Create stack** and select **With new resources**.

 3. Give the stack a name such as `amazon-q-cfn` and provide the requested parameters.
 a. `IAMIdentityCenterARN`: Provide the ARN for your IAM Identity Center Instance.
+To find the ARN, open the IAM Identity Center console page in the region where you have created your instance, and click **Go to Settings** to copy the ARN.
 b. `QBusinessApplicationName`: Provide a friendly name for your Q Business application.
 c. `S3DataSourceBucket`: Create a bucket in the Data Collection account that contains (or will contain) the support data.

 4. Click through to the last page and check the box to acknowledge IAM creation.